 Reassignment to a vacant position is an accommodation of last resort.
 Reassignment will be considered only if a determination is made that (i) no other reasonable accommodations are available to enable the individual to perform the essential functions of his or her current job, or the only effective accommodation would cause undue hardship, and (ii) the employee is qualified to perform the essential functions of the new position with or without reasonable accommodation.
 Information concerning an employee’s educational background and work experience may be required.
 Preferential consideration for reassignment to a vacant position over other applicants and employees will be provided, so long as such preferential treatment is not inconsistent with the terms of an applicable collective bargaining agreement or bona-fide seniority system.
 HMC is not obligated to create a position for the purpose of reassignment.

-In instances where there is no reasonable accommodation that would enable the employee to perform the essential functions of the job, including unpaid leave and assignment to a vacant position, the employee may be terminated, but only with the express authorization of the Assistant Vice President of Human Resources.
+In instances where there is no reasonable accommodation that would enable the employee to perform the essential functions of the job, including unpaid leave and assignment to a vacant position, the employee may be terminated, but only with the express authorization of the Director for Human Resources.

 Response to Reasonable Accommodation Request